 Virtual Trippin': Let's explore 18 locations in Korea!

-Here are some great places to check out when we can travel again
+Here are some great places to check out.

 The great thing about this beach resort town is that it is easily accessible to most of the USFK bases in Korea.

 Guryongpo was originally a small fishing village and has plenty of history, food, and beaches which make it a great place for a getaway.

 Some of the must-see spots in Guryongpo include the Japanese House Street, a street that maintains the look of the Japanese colonial period.
 Here, take a leisurely stroll for a glimpse at the homes of Japanese fishermen who lived here starting in the 1920s.
 A visit to this area is not complete without a stop at Guryongpo Modern History Museum, the former home of a great Japanese landlord, converted into a museum with an amazing garden.

 On my last trip there, I enjoyed Homigot’s beautiful ocean view, a short 15-minute drive from Guryongpo.
 The “Hands of Harmony” sculpture is impressive and the coast here is a great place to ring in the New Year.